mayjspencer/Content-Performance-Dashboard/README.md

 This is a streamlined dashboard for visualizing weekly performance across Facebook, TikTok, YouTube, and other platforms.

-I built this to replace messy spreadsheets for our small media business.
+I built this to replace messy spreadsheets for a media business.

 It helped us quickly identify what was working, what was not working, and where to focus next.